 This woman, I guessed to be perhaps the mother, was yelling at a young girl, no older than I was, to get out.
 It was so obvious to me that this girl was scared.
 The glass on the windows was thick, and whatever anyone said you couldn’t hear, but I knew these women were not being quiet.
 She seemed to be begging her mom to have them go home, and the mom would have none of it.
 Finally, the girl got out, and the two, mom mostly dragging her, went into the building.

-I turned to one of my co-workers and asked what they could be doing in the building on a Saturday, all the offices were closed, weren’t they?
+I turned to one of my co-workers and asked what they could be doing in the building on a Saturday.
+All the offices were closed, weren’t they?
 Well, it turned out that there was an abortion center somewhere in the building, something I never noticed before, with all the “suits” going in and out.
-Had there been single women, women with friends, moms and daughters, boyfriends and girlfriends, going in and out all this time with out me noticing?
+Had there been single women, women with friends, moms and daughters, boyfriends and girlfriends, going in and out all this time without me noticing?